The 10 Best PA Systems

 video play icon

 This wiki has been updated 41 times since it was first published in February of 2015.
 Whether you're a musician looking to create your own immersive concert experience or a public announcer trying to get through to the back row of the auditorium, one of the PA systems on our list is sure to do the trick.
 With most featuring multiple channels, onboard effects, and built-in mixing consoles, it is easy to get the sound you're looking for without the need for further outboard gear.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Behringer 8 PPA2000BT